 Check the average temperature for your trip and be prepared for all types of weather.

 - Pack clothing that you can easily layer.
-In the summer you can often wear shorts and short-sleeve shirts but you’ll want layers if the weather turns or for evenings.
+In the summer you can often wear shorts and short-sleeve shirts during the day but you’ll want layers if the weather turns.
+Evenings can also be chilly.
 Check out these posts for more on how to layer and what to wear hiking.

-- Mosquito repellent and head nets are a must for traveling in the summer months if you plan to hike outdoors.
-We thought nets would be overkill but ended up purchasing them in Wasilla once we saw how bad the bugs could be.
+- Mosquito repellent and head nets are a must for traveling in the summer months if you plan on hiking.
+We thought nets would be overkill but ended up purchasing them in Wasilla once we saw how bad the bugs could be!

 - Sun protection is key, don’t forget sunscreen, sunglasses and a brimmed hat.